T'Sou-ke First Nation

-The T'Sou-ke Nation of the Coast Salish peoples, is a band government whose reserve community is located on Vancouver Island, in the province of British Columbia, Canada.
-In February 2013, the T'Sou-ke Nation had 251 registered members, with two reserves around the Sooke Basin on the Strait of Juan de Fuca at the southern end of Vancouver Island, with a total area of 67 hectares (165 acres).
-The T'Souk-e people are the namesake of the town of Sooke, British Columbia and its surrounding harbour and basin.
+T'Sou-ke First Nation (formerly known as the T'Sou-ke Indian Band) is a band government whose reserve community is located on Vancouver Island, in the province of British Columbia, Canada.
+In February 2013, T'Sou-ke Nation had 251 registered members, with two reserves around the Sooke Basin on the Strait of Juan de Fuca at the southern end of Vancouver Island, with a total area of 67 hectares (165 acres).
+The T'Sou-ke people are the eponym of the town of Sooke, British Columbia and its surrounding harbour and basin.

 Etymology

-The spelling T'Sou-ke is an exoticization of Sooke, which derives from the name of the area around Sooke Harbor.
-It may be from the Klallam form //súʔukʷ// (now pronounced //sóʔokʷ//), or a relic of an earlier Northern Straits pronunciation.
-The current Saanich form is SO¸EȻ, pronounced //'saʔəkʷ//.
+The word T'Sou-ke is an anglicisation derived from the T'Sou-ke word for the Stickleback fish of the area.
+The older anglicised version of the word, as well as the name of the town is Sooke.
+The latter may be from the Klallam form súʔəkʷ or a relic of an earlier Northern Straits pronunciation.
+The current Saanich (SENĆOŦEN) form is SO¸EȻ, pronounced //sáʔəkʷ//.

-Alternate anglicizations have included Soke, Sok, Tsohke, and Sock.
+Alternate anglicisations have included Soke, Sok, Tsohke, and Sock.

 Language

+The language of T'Sou-ke Nation was historically the T'Sou-ke dialect (SO¸EȻḴEN; //sáʔəkʷqən//) of the Northern Straits Salish language.
+Along with the T'Sou-ke, varieties of Northern Straits are spoken by the Lekwungen, Saanich (W̱SÁNEĆ), Semiahmoo, Lummi, and Samish peoples.

-The language of the T'Sou-ke Nation is the T'Sou-ke dialect of the Northern Straits Salish language.
-Gordon Planes, chief of the T'Sou-ke Nation from 2007 to 2024 states, "At one time all our people spoke the language and it was not English.
+Today, the T'Sou-ke teach the Saanich dialect.
+Gordon Planes, chief of T'Sou-ke Nation from 2007 to 2024 stated, "At one time all our people spoke the language and it was not English.
 It was SENĆOŦEN, the language that we share with our neighbours at Scia'new and others around Victoria and Saanich."
 No one is currently fluent in the language, but language initiatives are encouraged using current technology, including online tools such as First Voices.